 A good set of values can help with workforce planning.
 Every quarter, rank everyone in your organisation against them.
-Decide whether they are A) exceeding your values, B) meeting them or C) falling short.
-You need to get everyone up to an A. It must be your aim to only employ A Players - the top 5-10% of available talent for a given salary, in your location, for that particular job.
+Decide whether they are a fit, meeting your values or falling short.
+You need to get everyone up to an A. It must be your aim to only employ A Players - the top 10% of available talent for a given salary, in your location, for that particular job.
 Remember, A Players are going to give you 10x or even 20x more for roughly the same salary.
-Only keep B Players if you think they have potential to be A Players.
-The C Players or those who don't live the values need some candid feedback and a narrower or new role.
-Or they need to leave.